 Councillors' Code of Conduct

-Sutton Cheney Parish Council, as a public authority, believes in promoting the highest standards in public life and therefore has adopted the following General Principles of Conduct which are the basis of the ethical standards expected of public office holders:
+As a public authority, Sutton Cheney Parish Council believes in promoting and maintaining the highest standards of conduct by its members.
+As part of this duty, the Council adopted a code of conduct that outlines the following General Principles of Conduct which form the basis of the ethical standards expected of public office holders:

 Selflessness - Holders of public office should take decisions solely in terms of the public interest.
 They should not do so in order to gain financial or other material benefits for themselves, their family, or their friends.